Top 150 Frequently Asked Core Java Interview Question

 8. How does JAVA enable high performance?

-Answer: Java uses Just-in-Time compiler to enabling the high performance.
+Answer: Java uses Just-in-Time compiler to enable the high performance.
 Just-in-Time compiler is a program that turns JAVA byte code into instructions and must be interpreted into instructions that can be sent directly to the processor.